vcjod00/HaskellTutorial/functional.md

 4. If the entire language does not allow side-effects, then any evaluation strategy can be used.
 This allows the compiler to reorder or combine the evaluation of expressions in a program.

 # Recursion
+Unlike typical imperative programming languages such as Java and Python, you can iterate using loops.
+For functional languages, it is typically accomplished using recursion.
+Through recursion, recursive functions will invoke themselves and allow an operation to repeat until it reaches the base case.

+Many general purpose functional programming languages allow unrestricted recursion and are Turing complete.
+This could make the problem of determining whether a program will finish running or continue on forever undecided.
+It could also cause unsoundness of equational reasoning and could require the introduction of inconsistency.

 # Strict and Nonstrict Evaluation
+Functional languages can be categorized into strict and nonstrict evaluation.
+These concepts refer to how function arguments are processed when an expression is being evaluated.
+The technical difference between strict and nonstrict evaluation is when there is a failing computation in the expression.
+For example:

+    print length([5+2, 2*3, 2/0, 7-4])

+This expression would fail under strict evaluation because dividing by zero is a failed computation.
+On the other hand, if it was a nonstrict evaluation, it would run and return the value 4.
+Strict evaluation always fully evaluates function arguments before it invokes the function whereas nonstrict evaluation don't unless their values are required to evaluate the function itself.

 # Type Systems
+Functional languages tend to use typed lambda calculus.
+This rejects all invalid programs at compilation time and risk false positive errors.
+The use of algebraic data types makes the manipulation of complex data structures convenient , and the presence of strong compile-time checking makes their programs more reliable.

+There are some research-oriented functional languages like Cayenne and Epigram that are based on intuinistic type theory, allowing types to depend on terms.
+They are also known as dependent types.
+They can express arbitrary propositions in predicate logic or first-order logic.
+These are pretty difficult to understand and program, but they are mainly of interest in academic research.

 # Referential Trasparency
+Unlike imperative languages, functional languages do not have assignment statements.
+In imperative languages, one can change the value of a variable once defined.
+This will help remove any chance of side effects because any variable can be replaced with its actual value at the point of execution.
+Thus, functional langauges are considered to be referentially transparent.

 # Data Structures
+Purely functional data structures are represented differently than imperative data structures.
+They have persistence, which is a property of keeping previous versions of the data structures unmodified.
+For example, calling the insert function in trees using persistence will result in some but not all nodes being created.

+# So.... how do newcomers learn functional programming languages?
+If you already have experience in programming in imperative languages like Java or Python, functional languages are going to come off a bit different and wack at first.
+One thing to really keep in mind is to treat a function as like a math equation or taking different cases like in discrete mathematics.
+This mentality will help you shape how to write out your functions in a functional language like Haskell.
+Of course, watching videos on youtube or taking tutorials online will also help you learn as well.

 References:
 [Imperative vs Functional Programming from CPSC 354](https://hackmd.io/@alexhkurz/SJKWvna6U)